What was The Decades Project?

-Year Four of the Decades Project, 2017, landed Zozobra squarely into the Mad Men 1950s!
+The Decades Project 2017 landed Zozobra squarely into the Mad Men 1950s!
 On Friday, September 1, 2017, the old Daddy-O burned it up at Fort Marcy Park in a hand-crafted “Father Knows Worst” cardigan!

-In 2019, Year Six of the Decades Project, Zozobra visited the 1970s, with so much to share.
-The disco era, the heart of the counterculture, the Brady Bunch and of course, the first Star Wars movie –– who better than Zozobra for welcoming the Dark Side!
-Anyone who danced their heart out to the YMCA song will want to return again to see Zozobra burn!
+In 2019, Zozobra visited the 1970s, with so much to share.
+The disco era, the heart of the counterculture, the Brady Bunch, and of course, the first Star Wars movie –– who better than Zozobra for welcoming the Dark Side?
+Anyone who danced their heart out to the YMCA song will want to return again and again to see Zozobra burn!

-In 2020, the Decades Project was on hiatus due to the unlikely conjunction of Zozobra and the coronavirus, an unprecedented moment that required its own recognition.
+In 2020, the Decades Project experienced the unlikely conjunction of Zozobra and the coronavirus, an unprecedented moment that required specific recognition.
 And what an acknowledgment that was!
-Zozobra’s head was crowned with red triangles, orange ping-pong balls and silvery shreds so that his hair represented COVID-19, and his buttons were marked 2020 for the unhappy year that he savored.
+Zozobra’s head was crowned with red triangles, orange ping-pong balls, and silvery shreds so that his hair represented COVID-19, and his buttons were marked 2020 for the unhappy year that he savored.
 And how about those murder hornet cufflinks?
 Zozobra 2020 was one for the record books!

 Zozobra 2022 was dressed in hella-good 90s style, with stylish maroon suspenders and his own Z belt buckle.
 That wallet chain made sure that no one tried to mess with him.
 And what about those tattoos?!?!?
-Just awesome!!
+That was an awesome first!!!